Documentation

 Quick Setup

 When running Xeres, you definitely need to connect to some friends.
-Either try with someone online, but if you want, you can also use an automated ChatServer.
+Either try with someone online, but if you’re in a hurry, you can also use an automated ChatServer.

 The main concept is to exchange IDs.
 You give your ID to your friend and your friend gives his ID to you.
 Only if you do this exchange, you can connect.